ayumi-cloud/ga4/README.md

 > ⚠️ WARNING - This plugin is not finished - waiting for Google to finish coding the sdK ⚠️

-This Plugin to add GA4 to the dashboard and some custom components.
-This plugin uses the new API's:
+This Plugin adds GA4 to the backend dashboard and some custom components.
+The plugin uses the new API's:

 ### Google Analytics Admin API (GA4):